AneesAla/TurkeyWebApp/README.md

 2. Clone the repository to your local machine: git clone https://github.com/AneesAla/TurkeyWebApp

-3. Open the project in Visual Studio Code or your preferred code editor.
+3. Open the project in Visual Studio Code.

 4. Install Live Server extension in VS Code if not already installed.